It's now more important than ever to ensure diversity in and access to the visual arts.

 This is an excellent opportunity to gain experience in the arts industry and be involved in a variety of areas on the business side of the arts.
 Primary tasks include work related to accounting and financing, purchasing, facilities, human resources, and technology along with day-to-day required tasks.
 Project focus will be determined by the applicant’s qualification, interests, and skills as well as the current needs of the Art Center.

-Send resume, and cover letter (with availability) to Maria Nelson, Registrar, at email@example.com.
+Send resume, and cover letter (with availability) to Eileen Truong, Registrar, at email@example.com

 Academic Year Terms